 - 2 tablespoon butter

-- Enough water to cover the chicken
+- Enough boiling water to cover the chicken

 - Bring out the chicken and let it come to room temp, for around 30 minutes.

 - In the same pan and using the remaining oil, add the onion and fry until translucent.
-Add the tomato and the garlic, cook until the oil separates from the tomato and onion mixture.
+Add the tomato and garlic, and cook until the oil separates from the tomato and onion mixture.